masinag/runexpy/README.md

 ### Run your experiments
 By running your `experiment.py`, runexpy will create a directory containing all your experiments with the corresponding results and files produced.
-A database is kept to store all the informations and allow for an easy retrival of the outputs.
+A database is kept to store all the informations and allow for an easy retrieval of the outputs.